 Rates.
-Rates in tables are based on broadcast application and are expressed according to formulated product per acre with active ingredient (ai) or acid equivalent (ae) per acre given in parenthesis.
+Rates in tables are based on broadcast application and are expressed according to formulated product per acre with active ingredient (ai) or acid equivalent (ae) per acre given in parentheses.
 Commercial formulations of the same herbicide may vary in amount of ai.

-For example, a pint of 4 lb ae/gal 2,4-D contains 0.5 lb while a pint of 6 lb ae/gal 2,4-D contains 0.75 lb or a quart of 3 lb ae/gal glyphosate contains 0.75 lb while a quart of 5 lb ae/gal 2,4-D contains 1.25 lbs.
+For example, a pint of 4 lb ae/gal 2,4-D contains 0.5 lb while a pint of 6 lb ae/gal 2,4-D contains 0.75 lb or a quart of 3 lb ae/gal glyphosate contains 0.75 lb while a quart of 5 lb ae/gal glyphosate contains 1.25 lbs.

 What is the difference between ai and ae?
 The label of commercial products list both active ingredient (ai) and inert ingredients.
-Inert ingredients are not phytotoxic but are used to create stable formulations, and aid in application, herbicide retention, deposition, and absorption.
+Inert ingredients are not phytotoxic but are used to create stable formulations and to aid in application, herbicide retention, deposition, and absorption.
 The active ingredient of some herbicides are formulated with salts or esters (See Herbicide Compendium).
 Glyphosate is formulated at 3, 4, 4.17, and 5 lb of pure glyphosate acid per gallon.
 Glyphosate is also formulated as the pure acid and with three different salts, isopropyl amine (ipa), diammonium (2(NH3), and potassium (K).
 The salts that are formulated with glyphosate molecule do not contribute to weed control.
-The ai of glyphosate is the weight of both glyphosate acid and the weight of the salt formulated with the glyphosate molecule.
-The acid equivalent (ae) of glyphosate is just the weight of the glyphosate without the weight of the salt.
+The ai of glyphosate is the weight of both glyphosate acid plus the salt formulated with the glyphosate molecule.
+The acid equivalent (ae) of glyphosate is just the weight of glyphosate without the the salt.
 Glyphosate formulated at different concentrations and with different salts require using acid equivalent (ae) when calculating rates.
 The following table will help to understand the relationship between ai and ae.

-Product amount/A: 0.3 8 ae 0.57 ae 0.75 ae 1.125ae 3 lb ae (4 lb ai) = 16 floz 24 floz 32 fl oz 48 fl oz 4 lb ae (5.4 lb ai) = 12 floz 18 floz 24 fl oz 36 fl oz 4.17 lb ae = 12 floz 18 floz 24 fl oz 36 fl oz 4.5 ae (5.5 lb ai) = 11 floz 16 floz 22 fl oz 32 fl oz 5 lb ae (5 lb ai) = 10 floz 15 floz 20 fl oz 30 fl oz
+Rate as acid equivalent (ae)

+Product/A 0.38 0.57 0.75 1.125

+oz/A

+3 lb ae / 4 lb ai 16 24 32 48

+4 lb ae / 5.4 lb ai 12 18 24 36

+4.17 lb ae 12 18 24 36

+4.5 lb ae / 5.5 lb ai 11 16 22 32

+5 lb ae / 5 lb ai 10 15 20 30